xflash-panda/server-tuic-rs/tuic-server/README.md

 `tuic-server` is a robust and actively developed implementation of the TUIC protocol server.
 It is a fork of the original TUIC project with significant enhancements and additional features.
 While it started as a reference implementation, it has evolved to include many production-ready capabilities.

-This fork includes advanced features such as self-signed certificate capabilities, automatic certificate hot-reloading, updated dependencies, and improved performance through more relaxed locks.
+This fork includes updated dependencies and improved performance through more relaxed locks.
 It is suitable for both learning and production environments.

 ---